RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 **21. Test the route**

-Test the route by running `curl http://www-coolstore-dev.apps.seoul-2922.openshiftworkshop.com/services/products`
+Test the route by running `curl http://www-coolstore-dev.apps.seoul-2922.openshiftworkshop.com/services/products ; echo`

 You should get a complete set of products, along with their inventory.